AlperROzkan/rustfam/README.md

 # FamRust

 A family tree manager with rust.
+This project's aim is mainly to learn a little Rust